idajohannesen/cds-lang/assignments/assignment 3/README.md

 The data can be downloaded from here: https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs

 Reproducing:
-A setup file has been included which can be run first to create a virtual environment with the necessary requirements.
+A setup file has been included which can be run with 'source' to create a virtual environment with the necessary requirements.
 The script requires that a csv file of the data is located in the input folder.
 The code can be run through the command line by inputting "python assignment3.py -i [word input] -a [artist]" from the src folder.
 The artist must be part of the dataset.

 Discussion/summary:
 While the model runs successfully, the results may be skewed due to issues with the dataset.